respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/graphics_and_display.md

 2, Software

- Graphics and Display's software is not ready.
+ Graphics's software is not fully functional.
+It can work in:

- - No GPU Software
+ - Displaying the system GUI or the headless command line screen

+ But with limitations:

+ - The GPU is not fully driven, we'll get a low refresh rate with the HDMI display and there's no video decoding acceleration.
- - HDMI does not support hot-plug, you need to plugin the HDMI, then power on
+ - HDMI does not support hot-plug, we need to plug the HDMI cable first, then power on the board
  - No HDMI audio
+ - No arbitrary screen resolution (See below `3, Screen resolution`)

 3, Screen resolution

- You cannt change the screen resolution.
-Default resolution get from monitor edid.
-But you can check current screen resolution.
+ We can not change the screen resolution.
+The default resolution is gotten from the EDID of the monitor.
+We can check the current screen resolution from the EDID detection with:

 ```sh
 respeaker@v2:~$ export DISPLAY=:0
 respeaker@v2:~$ xrandr